Our Committees always need more hands to help behind the scenes!

 FAMILY SELECTION AND SUPPORT

-- Family Support: The Family Support Committee needs experienced homeowners, able to give on-going support to a family selected for a Habitat Home.and helps form policy regarding partner families; helps our families understand their responsibility to Habitat; A Family Support partner is present at the build during the building process and ensures that adult family members meet sweat equity requirements.
-Important: As our families all live in one of our service area towns, we ask that Family Support Volunteers reside in one of these towns, allowing ready-availability to their assigned partner family.
+- Family Support: The Family Support Committee needs experienced homeowners who are able to give on-going support to a family selected for a Habitat Home.
+This committee helps form policy regarding partner families and helps our families understand their responsibility to Habitat.
+A Family Support partner is present at the build during the building process and ensures that adult family members meet sweat equity requirements.
+Important: As our families all live in one of our service-area towns, we ask that Family Support volunteers reside in one of these towns, allowing ready-availability to their assigned partner family.

-FUND DEVELOPMENT: Organizes 1-time, short-term - "Habitat Night" @Papa Gino's, e. g. - and annual, larger-scale fundraising projects (Gala, golf tournaments, e. g.)
-THIS COMMITTEE NEEDS: NEW MEMBERS with creative ideas and energy for expanding fund development and public awareness of the affiliate; volunteers with experience and willingness to ORGANIZE AND LEAD fund raising events throughout Plymouth County.
+FUND DEVELOPMENT: Organizes one-time, short-term - "Habitat Night" at Papa Gino's, for example - and annual, larger-scale fundraising projects (Gala, golf tournaments, etc.) THIS COMMITTEE NEEDS: NEW MEMBERS with creative ideas and energy for expanding fund development and public awareness of the affiliate; volunteers with experience and willingness to ORGANIZE AND LEAD fund raising events throughout Plymouth County.

 PUBLIC RELATIONS: Meets when necessary.
-Writes many press releases, arranges appearances on local media, coordinates media events, photographs our builds/events, and writes articles for the newsletter that is published 2 times a year.
+Writes many press releases, arranges appearances on local media, coordinates media events, photographs builds/events, and writes articles for the newsletter that is published two times a year.
 THIS COMMITTEE NEEDS: GOOD WRITERS ... access to email is crucial.

-SPECIAL PROJECTS: Plans and organizes schedules and volunteers for short-term Health and Safety home projects, e.g., handicap ramps; work done during the week when possible.
+SPECIAL PROJECTS: Plans and organizes schedules and volunteers for short-term Health and Safety home projects, handicap ramps, for example.
+Work is done during the week when possible.